• Skip to primary navigation

 I said this dish was super simple and I was right.
 It could even be classified as the poor man's mac and cheese because we don't even add any cheese to the dish (you could) but it is so creamy that you don't even need it.
 Here's a roundup of ingredients you'll need:

-• 1 pound egg noodles (or any pasta you like)
+• 1 pound egg noodles (or any pasta you like - I often use plain spaghetti noodles)

 • ½ gallon (8 cups) whole or 2% milk